 If we know anything, we know that the future remains a bit uncertain.
-Globally consumers are telling us that their behavior has and will continue to change, from a cooking and working at home perspective, to travel and grocery shopping.
-Consumers expect these changes to last at least four or more months into the future, and we know that that's going to significantly impact global business.
+Globally, consumers are telling us that their behavior has and will continue to change, from a working at home perspective, to travel and grocery shopping.
+Consumers expect these changes to last at least four or more months into the future, and we know that is going to impact global business significantly.

 Embracing this new era of behavior also requires a new approach to measurement.
-If you approach measurement differently, it will allow you to move with agility in solving for today, to really move with speed and with an organization-wide effect to plan for tomorrow.
+If you approach measurement analysis differently, it will allow you to move with agility in solving for today, to move with speed, and with an organization-wide effect to plan for tomorrow.
 And then ultimately, to start to prepare for the future.

-Regarding the uncertainty of the economic headwinds that we're facing and how consumer behavior may change and impact volume down the road, it's important to get a line of sight into those things today so that you're prepared when these changes come.
+Regarding the uncertainty of the economic headwinds that we're facing and how consumer behavior may change and impact volume down the road, it's essential to get a line of sight into those things today so that you are prepared when these changes come.